finopsfoundation/capabilities/finops-framework.md

 ## Benchmarking of capabilities and KPIs

+A key question when implementing the Framework is: "what does good look like"?
+By aggregating and sharing KPI data, the Foundation provides solutions to answer this question.

 - Survey/data (SIG?) supports benchmarking capabilities on an effective practice
 - Anonymized, crowdsourced KPI data allows enterprises to measure against "what great looks like"

 ## FinOps Framework output

+We aim to make the learnings we collect as available as possible through open and easy-to-consume digital formats.

 - Framework master updates are ouputted into a rich HTML documentation experience like https://www.gatsbyjs.com/tutorial/
 - Outputs would fall into a taxonomy that enables filtering the experience for persona (e.g., Finance vs. Eng) and Clouds (e.g. AWS vs GCP) like https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/